 NOTE: The above-listed contact information for Title IX Coordinators may be updated as needed and without requiring the approval of the Board of Curators.

+Title IX Resolution Process.
+The University is committed to preventing and eliminating impermissible sexual harassment in its education programs, activities and employment.
+To that end, the University maintains policies regarding reporting, investigation, and resolution of complaints of sexual harassment.
+Specifically, please see:

+Section 600.030 – Resolution Process for Resolving Complaints of Sexual Harassment Under Title IX

+Designated Officials.
+The following are the officials designated by the University as those who have “authority to institute corrective measures.”
+These officials are mandated reporters and shall report to the Title IX Coordinators any information that puts them on notice of sexual harassment or allegations of sexual harassment.

+The President of the University of Missouri System;

+The Chancellors of each University in the University of Missouri System;

+The Provosts of each University in the University of Missouri System; and

+The Chief Human Resource Officers for each University in the University of Missouri System.

+Any person having inquiries concerning the application of Title IX should contact their respective UM System or University Title IX Coordinator.

-Reporting Sex Discrimination, Including Sexual Harassment and Sexual Misconduct
+Reporting Sexual Harassment

-Students, Employees, Volunteers, Visitors, and Patients.
-Students, employees, volunteers, visitors, and patients of the University who have experienced any form of sex discrimination, sexual harassment or sexual misconduct, are encouraged to report the incident promptly to the appropriate Title IX Coordinator listed in Section 600.020.C. above.
-In addition, students, volunteers, visitors, and patients of the University who have witnessed such conduct are encouraged to report the incident promptly to the appropriate Title IX Coordinator.
-The University will investigate and appropriately resolve all such reports pursuant to one of its Equity Resolution Processes (see Sections 600.030, 600.040, 600.050, 600.060).
-For questions regarding confidentiality or requests that the Complaint not be pursued, see Section 600.020.E. below.
-In order to foster reporting and participation, the University may provide amnesty to Complainants and witnesses for minor student conduct violations ancillary to the incident.
+Students, Employees, Volunteers, and Visitors.
+Students, employees, volunteers, and visitors of the University who have experienced any form of sexual harassment are encouraged to report the incident promptly to the appropriate Title IX Coordinator listed in Section 600.020.C. above.
+In addition, students, volunteers, and visitors of the University who have witnessed such conduct are encouraged to report the incident promptly to the appropriate Title IX Coordinator.
+The University will respond to all such reports pursuant to one of its Title IX and Equity Resolution Processes (see Sections 600.030, 600.040, 600.050).

 Mandated Reporters.
-Any employee of the University, except as noted below, who becomes aware of sex discrimination as defined in this policy (including sexual harassment, sexual misconduct, stalking on the basis of sex, dating/intimate partner violence or sexual exploitation) is a Mandated Reporter, regardless of whether the recipient of the behavior is a student, employee, volunteer or visitor of the University.
+Any employee of the University, except as noted below, who becomes aware of sexual harassment as defined in this policy is a Mandated Reporter, regardless of whether the recipient of the behavior is a student, employee, volunteer or visitor of the University.

 Employees with a Legal Obligation or Privilege of Confidentiality.
 Employees with a legal obligation or privilege of confidentiality (including health care providers, counselors, lawyers, and their associated staff) are not considered Mandated Reporters and are not required to report when the information is learned in the course of a confidential communication.
 This also means that the employee seeking the exemption is employed by the University for that specific purpose and was acting in that capacity when the confidential disclosure was made.
 If the information is not learned in the course of confidential communication (for example, behavior is observed in class) then the employee has the same obligation as a Mandated Reporter.

 Designated Confidential Employees.
-Consistent with the law and upon approval from the Office of the General Counsel, campuses may also designate non-professional counselors or advocates as confidential for purposes of this policy and, therefore, excluded from the definition of Mandated Reporters.
-However, these individuals are required once per month to report to the Title IX Coordinator aggregate, non-personally identifiable information regarding incidents of sex discrimination reported to them.
-The aggregate data report should contain general information about individual incidents of sexual violence such as the nature, date, time, and general location of the incident.
-Confidentiality in this context is not the same as privilege under the law.
+Consistent with the law and upon approval from the Office of the General Counsel, Universities may also designate non-professional counselors or advocates as confidential for purposes of this policy and, therefore, excluded from the definition of Mandated Reporters.

-Required Reporting and Disclosure.
-A mandated Reporter is required to promptly report the information to the appropriate Title IX Coordinator.
+Required Reporting.
+A Mandated Reporter is required to promptly report the information to the appropriate Title IX Coordinator.
 The Mandated Report must be made regardless of whether the person reporting the information to the Mandated Reporter requests confidentiality and regardless of how the Mandated Reporter becomes aware of the offensive behavior (personal observation, direct information from the subject of the behavior, indirect information from a third party, etc.).
-If the Complainant requests confidentiality or that the charges not be pursued, the Mandated Reporter should warn the Complainant that, at this stage in the process, the Mandated Reporter must report all known information to the Title IX Coordinator.
+If the Complainant requests confidentiality or that a report not be pursued, the Mandated Reporter should warn the Complainant that, at this stage in the process, the Mandated Reporter must report all known information to the Title IX Coordinator.